 Cal-ADAR seeks to increase the number of underrepresented minorities in demography (with an emphasis on aging) by providing a robust educational program to qualified students.

 Being a Cal-Adar trainee offers many important benefits:

-It consists of a minor in demography (Demog 110, 126 and 175), and coursework in research design, statistics and social theory.
-Trainees also attend a seminar on professionalization skills, and another focusing on applying to graduate schools.
-Trainees have access to the Director for one-on-one mentoring, and to a GSI who provides research support during the semester.
+It consists of coursework in demography, in particular Demog/Soc C126 ("Sex, Death and Data", Fall) and Demog 160 ("Special Topics: Writing a Research Paper", Fall), and coursework in research design, statistics and social theory.
+Trainees also attend a seminar on professionalization skills and on applying to graduate schools (Demog 198, Spring).
+Trainees have access to the Director and Assistant Director for one-on-one mentoring, and to a GSI who provides research support during the semester.
 Ultimately the goal is to encourage trainees to attend graduate school in a related topic of research and perhaps even become professors themselves.

 Academic: As this is a three-semester program, Cal-ADAR is targeted to juniors, although seniors may apply.
 Prerequisites for admittance to the program are introductory statistics, an introductory course in research design (e.g., Sociology 5), and a course in social science theory (economics, sociology, or political science).
-These courses are normally taken during the freshman and sophomore years.
+These courses are normally taken during the freshman and sophomore years, and can be completed at other institutions.
 The grade point requirement for coursework overall and for prerequisite courses is at least a 3.3 or B+.
 The application will consist of a transcript, an essay describing an area of inquiry, and letters of recommendation.
 The Department of Demography welcomes all qualified students to take the minor degree.
 While the Cal-ADAR program in its fullest form is designed for those who fit the NIH definition of under-represented as described we will admit others to the program as space and funds allow.

 Students will complete the following educational goals: